seeingterra/project-camelot/README.md

   </rsp>
 ```

-4. On your Samsung Smart TV, login as: 'develop' .
-Enter no password and click login
+4. On your Samsung Smart TV, login as: 'develop' .Do NOT enter any password, then logg in

 5. (if 2013 model or newer see below)
   Follow instructions on this page: http://www.samsungdforum.com/Guide/art00013/index.html#Installing-an-Application